 The Achilles tendon extends from your lower leg into your foot, down the back of the heel.
 It’s the large, fibrous tissue you can see at the back of your ankle and is the thickest, strongest tendon in your body.

 The Achilles tendon connects the heel bone to your calf muscles, so when you flex your calves, the tendon pulls on your heel.
 This action enables you to stand on your toes so you can walk, run, and jump.

 If you have an Achilles tendon problem, you’re likely to feel pain, which can be severe if the tendon is badly damaged.
-You may have other symptoms such as:
+Other pathologic Achilles tendon symptoms include:

 Further diagnostic testing may include:

-For minor injuries, following the principles of RICE therapy usually solves the problem.
-RICE stands for rest, ice, compression, and elevation, so rest your ankle in a raised position, use an ice pack to reduce any swelling, and apply a sports bandage.
+For minor injuries, following the principles of PRICE therapy usually solves the problem.
+PRICE stands for protection, rest, ice, compression, and elevation.
+Patients should rest the ankle in a raised position, use an ice pack to reduce any swelling, and apply a sports bandage.
 You can also take over-the-counter pain and anti-inflammatory medications.